-- 1. Understand about the fundamentals of Internet of Things and its building blocks along with their characteristics. - 2.
+- 1. Understand about the fundamentals of Internet of Things and its building blocks along with their characteristics.
+Understand the recent application domains of IoT in everyday life. - 2.
 Gain insights about the current trends of associated IOT technologies and IOT Analytics.